Pet Insurance in the UK: How to Choose the Right Policy

 Dental Cover

-Dental treatment is one of the most commonly needed veterinary procedures, yet many pet insurance policies either exclude it entirely or only cover dental work resulting from an accident.
-If your policy does include dental cover, check whether it covers dental disease (such as extractions due to periodontal disease) or only accident-related damage.
+Dental work is one of the most common vet procedures, and loads of policies either exclude it completely or only cover dental damage from accidents.
+If your policy includes dental, check whether it covers dental disease (extractions from periodontal disease, for example) or just trauma.
+Big difference.

 Complementary Therapies